Skydiver dies in Tennessee high school football pregame jump

 ”Our deepest sympathies go out to the family of the injured skydiver that has passed away,” Boyd said in the statement.

-Jump TN, a company in Greeneville, told news outlets in a statement that the 55-year-old man worked with the company and had done more than 1,500 jumps.
-The company said observers and witnesses did not notice anything unusual about the jump or his parachute, saying it was deployed without incident.
+Jump TN, a company in Greeneville, said in a statement that the 55-year-old man worked with the company and had performed more than 1,500 jumps during decades of experience.

+In what it described as a ”hard landing outside of the intended landing area,” the company said observers and witnesses did not notice anything unusual about the free fall or his parachute, saying it was deployed ”without incident.”
+Witnesses ”didn’t notice anything unusual about the parachute’s performance that would indicate any abnormality or malfunction,” the company said.

+”The entire skydiving community is saddened by the sudden loss of a wonderful member of their community,” the company said. ”Our hearts and prayers go out to the family and friends of the deceased.”

 Officials have not yet released the identity of the skydiver.